wirbel-at-vdr-portal/bitmap-clock/README.md

 ![overview](doc/overview_small.bmp)

-## current status:
+## Current Status
 * design prototype PCB -> done
 * produce and assemble prototype -> done
 * driving all digits requires takes less than 60% of the avail memory. -> plenty of space left for fun things
 * The IPS displays and the RTC should use tiny(!) libs. -> done
 * Speed up TFTs as much as possible -> done
 * check multiplexing -> done.
 Found one missing pullup resistor per digit; fixed
 * check SPI speed -> done.
-No problem at all, the deafult of 32MHz runs nice.
+No problem at all, the default of 32MHz runs nice.
 Setting it SPI clk to 80MHz doesn't change anything - to be measured.
+* 20250223: first successful firmware.
+IPS displays are actually GREAT in terms of display angle.

-## Measured current consumption:
+## Measured current consumption
 * 5V @ 280mA
 * This is for running eight displays at max speed, with the RTC idle.
 * no need to use the external REG1117